13aeon/JVHW-based-Decision-Tree-Learning-/README.md

 ## How to run
 decision-tree.py accepts parameters passed via the command line.
 The possible paramters are:
 * Filename for training (Required, must be the first argument after 'python decision-tree.py')
-* Estimator (-e) followed by the name of estimator to use (Required, the name should be either JVHW or MLE)
+* Estimator (-e) followed by the name of estimator to use (Required, the name should be one of JVHW, MLE, bcMLE, Valiant, Jackknifed, CAE, BUB, Dirichlet, Grassberger, Bayes, NSB or Shrinkage)
 * Method (-m) followed by the name of method to use (Required, the name could be C4.5, ID3 or CART)
 * Classifier name (Optional, by default the classifier is the last column of the dataset)
 * Datatype flag (-d) followed by datatype filename (Optional, defaults to 'datatypes.csv')